How to Sanitize Water In An Emergency

 Other Disinfection Methods

-If liquid bleach is unavailable, you may use other disinfection methods as in the following:
+If liquid bleach is unavailable, you may use other disinfection methods, such as the following:

 Granular Calcium Hypochlorite

-1. First, make the chlorine solution that you will use to disinfect your water.
-For safety purposes, do it in a ventilated area while wearing eye protection.
+1. First, make the chlorine solution you will use to disinfect your water.
+For safety purposes, do this in a ventilated area while wearing eye protection.

 2. Add one teaspoon or ¼ ounce of high-test granular calcium hypochlorite (HTH) to two gallons of water.